-1. Each State Party shall adopt or maintain procedures allowing for the expedited release of at least those goods entered through air cargo facilities to persons who apply for such treatment, while maintaining customs control.
-If a State Party employs criteria limiting who may apply, the State Party may, in published criteria, require that the Applicant shall,
+1. Each State Party shall adopt or maintain procedures allowing for the expedited release of at least those goods entered through air cargo facilities to persons who apply for such treatment, while maintaining customs control.6 If a State Party employs criteria7 limiting who may apply, the State Party may, in published criteria, require that the Applicant shall,

-&lt;sup>5 A measure listed in paragraphs 3 of this Article from (a) to (g) will be deemed to be provided to authorized operators if it is generally available to all operators
+5 A measure listed in paragraphs 3 of this Article from (a) to (g) will be deemed to be provided to authorized operators if it is generally available to all operators as conditions for qualifying for the application of the treatment described in paragraph 2 of this Article to its expedited shipments:

-&lt;sup>6 In cases where a State Party has an existing procedure that provides the treatment in paragraph 2 in this Article, this provision does not require that State Party to introduce separate expedited release procedures.
-Such application criteria, if any, shall be in addition to the State Party's requirements for operating with respect to all goods or shipments entered through air cargo facilities.
+6 In cases where a State Party has an existing procedure that provides the treatment in paragraph 2 in this

+Article, this provision does not require that State Party to introduce separate expedited release procedures.
+7 Such application criteria, if any, shall be in addition to the State Party's requirements for operating with respect to all goods or shipments entered through air cargo facilities.